kevyndev/awesome-wear-os/CONTRIBUTING.md

 ```

 > [!TIP]
 > Add a brief description after the link and add proper punctuation.
-Keep descriptions concise and focused on the main feature.
+Keep descriptions concise and focused on the main functionality of your app.

 ### Examples